biodash/biodash.github.io/content/codeclub/07_rmarkdown/index.md

 II: Integrating R code
 ----------------------

-As we saw above, "plain" Markdown has syntax for code *formatting*, but the code is not actually being executed. **But in R Markdown, we are able run code!** The syntax to do so is only slightly modified from what we saw above:
+As we saw above, plain Markdown has syntax for code *formatting*, but the code is not actually being executed. **In R Markdown, however, we are able run code!** The syntax to do so is only slightly modified from what we saw above:

 -   For **inline code**, we add `r` and a space before the R code that is to be executed, for example: